-- → Find a Bone Fit[TM] trained professional to teach you the right exercises for osteoporosis - > Read the booklet Too Fit to Fracture. - > Read the 8-part series on exercise in the COPING newsletter - > Watch our webcasts - Read After the Fracture for tips on managing pain and moving safely
+- Find a Bone Fit[TM] trained professional to teach you the right exercises for osteoporosis. - Read the booklet Too Fit to Fracture. - Watch our videos on exercise and safe ways to do daily activities. - Read After the Fracture for tips on managing pain and moving safely.